 More people now choose the ease and convenience of two wheels compared to previous decades, but safety data indicates that the risks for motorcyclists continue to remain significantly higher.
 A larger population of distracted motorists who are too preoccupied by their phones, GPS systems, and in-car entertainment systems, and non–electronic distractions like passengers in the car are ensuring that motorcyclist fatalities continue to remain high.
 In addition, an increase in speeding motorists in recent times also does not bode well for the safety of motorcyclists in Atlanta.
 If you are a motorcyclist, always wear safety gear and never underestimate the importance of a well-fitting certified helmet.
 In 2019, 91 motorcyclist lives were saved by helmet use.

 Motorcycle accidents can result in injuries that require extensive hospitalization, rehabilitation, therapy and other medical expenses.
-If you or a loved one have been injured in a motorcycle accident, talk to an Atlanta motorcycle accident attorney at the Katz Law Firm, and determine if you have legal options to a claim for damages for your losses.
+If you or a loved one have been injured in a motorcycle accident, talk to an Atlanta motorcycle accident attorney at the Katz Personal Injury Lawyers, and determine if you have legal options to a claim for damages for your losses.
 You may eligible for compensation that includes your medical costs, lost income, lost earning capacity in the future and other types of damages.
 Talk to an attorney at our firm, and determine if you have legal rights to a claim.